 - On the topic of toilets, use scrap paper, newspaper, or toilet paper to collect pet poo.

 - Buy a second-hand bicycle and start using it to commute everywhere.

-- Take stairs over the elevator.
-This also doubles up as a booty workout.
+- Take the stairs over the elevator.
+This also doubles up as a leg workout.

 Sustainable grocery shopping

 - Don’t use plastic bags at checkout.
 Instead, take your own bags for groceries.

 - Buy your produce in bulk from your local farmer’s markets.